The Zutons: You Can Do Anything and split (2008–2009)

-The band released their third studio album titled You Can Do Anything on 2 June 2008.
+The band released their third studio album, titled You Can Do Anything, on 2 June 2008.
 It was the band's first album to feature Molloy on lead guitar.
-The first single was "Always Right Behind You" which was released on 26 May 2008.
+The first single was "Always Right Behind You", which was released on 26 May 2008.
 The album was recorded earlier in the year in Los Angeles, California.
-On 17 May 2008 The Zutons appeared on Soccer AM as guest stars.
+On 17 May 2008, The Zutons appeared on Soccer AM as guest stars.
 They performed "Always Right Behind You" at the end to celebrate the last show of the season.
 In the summer of 2008, The Zutons had their first UK tour in 2 years.
 They were scheduled to play seven gigs in forest settings as part of The Forestry Commission's Forest Tour.

 On 26 July 2008, The Zutons performed at Japan's Fuji Rock Festival for a third time.
-On 30 August 2008, the band appeared at the Indie Festival, Jersey Live, headlining the festival along with The Prodigy.
+On 30 August 2008, the band appeared at the indie festival Jersey Live, headlining the festival along with The Prodigy.
 Over the 2008 Christmas holidays, the Zutons were dropped from Sony/BMG.
 Following a run of 2009 festival performances including Summer Sundae in Leicester and Wickerman Festival, the band quietly disbanded.

-Post split and reunions

-Pritchard joined Noel Gallagher's High Flying Birds, Molloy collaborated with Sean's sister, Candie Payne, before forming Serpent Power with Ian Skelly and joining The Coral and Sean Payne recorded with Miles Kane.
-In 2010, singer Dave McCabe was convicted of assault before releasing solo album Church of Miami in 2015.
-The Zutons' song "What's your Problem" was featured in a trailer for the 2012 movie Wreck-It Ralph.

-Chowdhury had formed a new band, the Venus Fury shortly after his departure from the band.
+Chowdhury formed a new band, the Venus Fury, shortly after his departure from The Zutons.
 In May 2013, he collaborated with musician David South and scriptwriter Michelle Langan to produce Shoebox, a musical theatre play set in 1950s Liverpool.
 In 2016, Harding became the keyboardist and saxophonist for The Lightning Seeds, the band of the Zutons' former producer Ian Broudie.